-You now have the necessary tips to start decluttering before moving and in general!
+You now have the necessary tips to start decluttering when moving and in general!

-Here are some frequently asked questions when it comes to decluttering before moving…
+Here are some frequently asked questions when it comes to decluttering when moving…

 The word declutter means to get rid of clutter, which are items that are not needed or wanted and are just taking up space.

-The best way to declutter is to first put all your needed items in one pile to keep and then put all the items that you definitely don’t need or want in a pile to get rid of.
-Then review all of your remaining items to decide what you will keep and what you will get rid of.
+The best way to declutter is first to put all your needed items in one pile to keep and then put all the items that you definitely don’t need or want in a pile to get rid of.
+Then review all your remaining items to decide what you will keep and get rid of.

 The best way to declutter when overwhelmed is to start small.
-Just get rid of a few items at a time to build up a habit and then you will find that decluttering is not hard to do at all and you will find it to be a rewarding process.
+Just get rid of a few items at a time to build up a habit, and then you will find that decluttering is not hard to do at all, and you will find it rewarding.

 Minimalism is about choices.
 About living life intentionally.
 Instead of accumulating tons of crap you never use, only keep items you can truly appreciate and that enhance your life.

-If you are going to a new place then these tips on decluttering before moving can help you get rid of a lot of unwanted items that can also help you save on moving costs.
+If you are going to a new place, these tips on decluttering before moving can help you get rid of a lot of unwanted items that can also help you save on moving costs.

-Plus, remember the saying of “one man’s trash is another man’s treasure”, so just don’t toss all of your unwanted items in the trash.
-If the item is in good condition then try selling it to get some money.
+Plus, remember the saying, “One man’s trash is another man’s treasure,” so just don’t toss all of your unwanted items in the trash.
+If the item is in good condition, then try selling it to get some money.

 Do you have an easy method for decluttering?
 What are your tips for creating a mindset for decluttering?